Skip to content

 Despite being close to Germany, the speed reduction was quite noticeable and the latency increased nearly sevenfold.
 We can just imagine how slow Touch VPN is when using servers overseas, such as those from Australia, the US, or God forbid, Japan.

-If you’re after a faster VPN with lower latency and better performance, ExpressVPN, once again, is our #1 choice.
+If you’re after a faster VPN with lower latency and better performance, NordVPN, once again, is our #1 choice.
 It has unlimited bandwidth 10+ Gbps speeds, and excellent stability for streaming, torrenting, and gaming.

 Is Touch VPN Good for Gaming?